 Over 12,000 markers were evaluated for clones of different BF-potential as well as clonal age.
 Promising markers showing clear differences among the tested samples were identified using the Methylation-Sensitive Representational Difference Analysis (MS-RDA).
-This technique utilizes the methylation-sensitive restriction endonuclease Hpall to recognize the 5'-CCGG-3' 4-bp motif and thereby isolates DNA fragments differentially methylated within clone variants (orange boxes, Figure 16).
+This technique utilizes the methylation-sensitive restriction endonuclease Hpall to recognize the 5'-CCGG-3' 4-bp motif and thereby isolates DNA fragments differentially methylated within clone variants {orange boxes} (Figure 16).
 This test represents one of the first successful applications to Prunus and the first in almond, of epigenetic differentiation via methylation patterns.
-Because of the huge amount of data generated, the major challenges accurate interpretation of the data.
-This is typically achieved through powerful statistical packages which can identify significant associations in the data (in this case between certain methylation patterns in the degree of BF and, separately, the clonal age of the cultivar being tested).
+Because of the huge amount of data generated, the major challenge is accurate interpretation of the data.
+This is typically achieved through powerful statistical packages which can identify significant associations in the data (in this case between certain methylation patterns in the degree of BF and, separately, the clonal age of the cultivar being tested.
 Within any individual clone, we would also expect to see a correlation between clonal age and potential for showing BF.
-The difficulty was such statistical analysis is that the results are only as good as the data.
-While a certain amount of error is to be expected in the development of the marker profiles (for example, see discussion of RosBREED marker errors in the 2012/13 Almond Variety Development report, Project 13-HORT1-Gradziel), the bigger challenge here is an accurate characterization of both clonal age and BF potential as both involve a large degree of estimation.
+The difficulty with such statistical analysis is that the results are only as good as the data.
+While a certain amount of error is to be expected in the development of the marker profiles (for example, see discussion of RosBreed marker errors in the 2012/13 Almond Variety Development report), the bigger challenge here is an accurate characterization of both clonal age and BF potential as both involve a large degree of estimation.
 (Differences in clonal age are given in estimated years from clone divergence from non-BF to BF types).
-DNA methylation / demethylation profiles for the pooled data are summarized in Figure 17.
-The graphical display strongly hints at differences between BF and non-BF types that are difficult to determine; however, it is not definitive because of the limited number of clones.
-Figure 18 displays results when markers are selected based on Mission BF phenotype and then compared to a more limited number of other genotypes where BF potential is more defined.
+DNA methylation /demethylation profiles for the pooled data are summarized in Figure 17.
+The graphical display strongly hints at differences between BF and non-BF types but it is difficult to determine whether these represent associations within certain clones or broader correlations between specific markers and BF-phenotype.
+Figure 18 displays results when markers are selected based on Mission BF phenotype and then compared to a more limited number of other genotypes were BF potential is more clearly defined.
 Interestingly, almost identical patterns are observed between non-BF and BF Mission and non-BF and BF Winters with some additional agreement with other genotypes.
 Because BF is particularly rare in both Mission and Winters, they were felt to be good initial candidates for inspection.
-However the extensive nature of these differences as well as their apparent general diffusion throughout the eight chromosomes (data still under evaluation) suggests that the association may be primarily with clonal age and only secondarily with BF (as BF would be expected to be correlated with clonal age).
+However the extensive nature of these differences as well as their apparent general diffusion throughout the eight chromosomes (data still under evaluation) suggests that the association may be primarily with clonal age and only secondarily with BF (since BF is expected to be correlated with clonal age based on the epigenetic model).